durovsky/rep/rep-I000X.rst

 Linux kernel & RTAI
 ---------

 Current version of DK-16xx PN IO - V2.6 works only with Linux kernels **older than 3.8**.
 Since Ubuntu 12.04 LTS uses Linux kernel **3.11** and Ubuntu 14.04 LTS **3.13** it is not possible to make Linux CP1616 driver on latest Ubuntu LTS releases.
-Until new version of CP1616 driver is released, compilation and installation of *< 3.8 kernel* is required.
+Until new version of CP1616 driver is released, compilation and installation of *< 3.8 kernel* is necessary.

-In order to use isochronous real time (IRT), installation of the real-time extension RTAI [#rtai]_ is recommended, since without these extensions, Linux takes up to 1 ms to report interrupt to the application.
+In order to use isochronous real time (IRT), installation of the real-time extension RTAI [#rtai]_ is also recommended, since without these extensions, Linux takes up to 1 ms to report interrupt to the application.
 RTAI patches are available only for certain Linux kernels, RTAI4.0 for example supports 3.4.67, 3.5.7, 3.8.13.

 With respect to enumerated limitations, for DK-16xx PN IO v2.6. we recommend following PC setup:

 - Standard OS:  Up to date Ubuntu 12.04 with Kernel 3.11.0.26
 - Real-time OS: Ubuntu 12.04 with Kernel 3.5.7 + RTai 4.0

-Installation guide for Linux Kernel 3.5.7 + RTAI extension is available here: TODO
+Guide for installing Linux Kernel 3.5.7 + RTAI extension is available here: TODO